amberjohnsonsmile/sorcerers-stomach/README.md

 # Harry Potter and the Sorcerer's Stomach
-Explore quotes about Harry's Stomach from all seven Harry Potter books, and even add your own!
+Explore quotes about Harry Potter's stomach from all seven Harry Potter books, and even add your own!
+This full stack app includes the ability to view and add quotes as well as comment on them.

 [Visit site](https://hpstomach.firebaseapp.com/)